 What is Bioenergetic Therapy?

-Bioenergetics psychotherapists believe that there is a correlation between the mind in the body.
-What affects the body affects the mind; in what affects the mind affects the body.
-The psychological defenses when uses to handle pain and stress of life are also anchored in the body.
-They appear in the body as unique muscular patterns that inhibit self expression.
-These patterns can be identified and understood by bioenergetics psychotherapists who knows how to look the structure, movement and breathing patterns in a person’s body.
+Bioenergetics psychotherapists believe that there is a correlation between the mind and the body.
+What affects the body affects the mind, and what affects the mind affects the body.
+The psychological defenses one uses to handle the pain and stress of life are also anchored in the body.
+They appear in the body as unique muscular patterns that inhibit self-expression.
+These patterns can be identified and understood by bioenergetics psychotherapists who know how to look at the structure, movement, and breathing patterns in a person’s body.

-Bioenergetics psychotherapists, like other psychotherapists, focus special attention on the muscular patterns and person’s body.
-They are interested in these patterns and their relationship to movement, breath, posture and emotional expression.
+Bioenergetics psychotherapists, like other psychotherapists, focus special attention on the muscular patterns in a person’s body.
+They are interested in these patterns and their relationship to movement, breath, posture, and emotional expression.
 Every physical expression of the body has meaning.

-As these repressed emotions emerge, clients begin to realize that these patterns inhibit their capacity for spontaneity and creativity in self expression.
-They begin to understand that as these defenses became chronic, so have the muscular patterns in their body.
-As clients progress in bioenergetics psychotherapy, old ineffective patterns which block connection, pleasure, spontaneity and joy slowly dissolve.
-Through the physical and emotional release of body work in the experience of a safe, healthy, supportive connection with his/herself and others in new more satisfying ways.
+As these repressed emotions emerge, clients begin to realize that these patterns inhibit their capacity for spontaneity and creativity in self-expression.
+They begin to understand that as these defenses became chronic, so did the muscular patterns in their body.
+As clients progress in bioenergetics psychotherapy, old ineffective patterns that block connection, pleasure, spontaneity, and joy slowly dissolve.
+Through the physical and emotional release in the body, the client can begin to experience safe, healthy, supportive connections with him/herself and others in new, more satisfying ways.

 I has heard recently about an interesting method of development of abilities of the person: the Method of Bronnikov.